edufresne/advent-of-code/README.md

-# aoc-2025
+# Advent of Code 2025
-My solutions to the Advent of Code 2025 (WIP)
+These are my solutions for the [2025 Advent of Code](https://adventofcode.com/).

+## Disclaimer
+Going for speed at the start and then working my way to the most efficient solutions